Training in Laboratory Animal Science - Information and registation

 For certain tasks there might be demands to task specific courses, for example for advanced surgery and anesthesia.

-Persons that is only killing animals («function D») shall complete LAS 301 and supervised training in the killing methods they are going to apply.
+Persons that is only killing animals («function D») must complete LAS 301 and supervised training in the killing methods they are going to apply.

-- Theoretical training must be completed before researchers get access to FOTS and can start to write for project authorization
+- Theoretical training must be completed before researchers get access to FOTS and and apply for project authorization

 - Practical training of new applicants should be as close to project startup as possible to have practical skills fresh in mind and fingers.

 When a new project is authorized training documentation is reviewed again in a “project start-up meeting” - to catch up changes since the application was submitted

 Requirements for technical skills apply only to those who will perform procedures on animals (Funtiion A, C and D)